 How does it work?

-When an artwork is sold for the second time over the sale price of €1000, a royalty is due back to the artist or their heir.
+When an artwork is sold for the second time over the sale price of €1000, a royalty is due back to the artist or their estate.
 The artwork must be sold by an art dealer, auction house or gallery – it doesn’t apply on private sales.
 The amount of royalty is calculated as a proportion of the sale price.

 Who is eligible for Artist’s Resale Right royalties?

 Living artists and artists’ estates are both eligible for Artist’s Resale Right royalties, as the protection lasts for 70 years after the artist’s death.
-Artists’ heirs find royalty payments crucial in helping them maintain, store and preserve the artworks in their care.
+Artists’ estates find royalty payments crucial in helping them maintain, store and preserve the artworks in their care.

 The following countries are in the EEA: